This article focuses on cucumber beetles how to get rid of them in your garden. Pictures of two types and how to prevent them from coming back.

 Cucumber Beetles How to Get Rid of Them

-The cucumber beetles name comes from its appetite for eating its way through your cucumber, melon, squash type plants and ornamental plants.
+The cucumber beetle’s name comes from its appetite for eating its way through your cucumber, melon, squash-type plants, and ornamental plants.
+See below for the greater listing.
 The beetles tend to be found on the leaves and flowers on the plants.

 1.)
-After, the season ends or after pulling the plants treat the soil direct with the VEGETABLES PLUS PERMETHRIN mix.
+After, the season ends or after pulling the plants treat the soil direct with one of the two products above.

 This will really help because there is a strong likelihood you have an established population in your soil.
 Remember they can over winter.

 2.)
 Check all the areas in your yard and treat anything that has damage.
 Treating just the vegetable garden will not help solve the problem if you are having the same problem in your flower gardens.